PaluMacil/dwn/README.md

 ### Development

 I use VS Code with the popular [lukehoban.go](https://github.com/Microsoft/vscode-go).
-Once I hit F5 to run the Go application, I type `npm start` in the terminal.
+Once I hit F5 to run the Go application, I type `npm start` in the terminal to run the Angular application.

 ### Production